 7. Miyawaki Baisen-an Fan Shop

-One of Kyoto’s most respected artisan crafts, the fan, still remains a mainstay in Japanese culture.
-The Miyawaki Baisen-An Fan Shop has been producing fans since 1823 and has every kind one could possibly want: simple, ornate, flat, small, large, for tea ceremonies, and specially-made fans for Maika and Geiko.
+The Miyawaki Baisen-An fan shop has been producing fans since 1823 and has a wide array of styles for different occasions: simple, ornate, flat, small, large, for tea ceremonies, and specially-made fans for Maika and Geiko, amongst others.
 Depending on the fan, prices range from surprisingly affordable to understandably expensive.

-Although the Silver Pavilion is in reality not painted silver, it is certainly a great spot to visit.
-The thick moss, small rock garden, ponds, bamboo groves, Togu-do Buddhist hall and traditional Japanese architecture frame the pavilion perfectly.
 You may spot gardeners meticulously manicuring the luxurious and tranquil garden.
-Great to experience during all seasons, but the autumn foliage is especially picturesque.
+It is a lovely destination during every season, but the autumn foliage is especially picturesque.
 You can also choose to venture along the footpath to see great views of Kyoto.

 9. Jūsan-ya Comb Shop

 This comb shop sells handmade boxwood combs that each take 40 years to make.
-Crafted by hand and polished with special materials such as sharkskin, each comb is truly unique.
+Handcrafted and polished with special materials such as sharkskin, each comb is truly unique.
 Multiple carved designs are available, ranging from simple to intricate.
-Although quite pricey, the combs last a lifetime and truly show a level of craftsmanship that is hard to find elsewhere in the world.
+Although quite pricey, the combs last a lifetime and truly show an exquisite level of craftsmanship.

 10. Teramachi Market & Nishiki-koji Market

-You can try out tea ceremony sweets, rare mushrooms, sea urchin jelly, or blowfish.
-The market has a very lively atmosphere with the combination of salesmen shouting out the special of the day, the wafts of fragrant teas, and the bright colors of artisan products.
-A highlight of the market is definitely the Aritsugu knife shop that sells some of the best knives in the world.
-Already incredibly sharp, the knives are then put under a sharpening stone again before purchase.
-Chefs from all over the world make a pilgrimage to this little store to buy their utensils for their restaurants.
+A highlight of the market is definitely the Aritsugu Knife shop that sells some of the best knives in the world.
+The knives are put under a sharpening stone one last time before every purchase.
+Chefs from all over the world make a pilgrimage to this little store to buy utensils for their restaurants.

 By Aimée Auguin